Gilroy Foundation has provided financial support and guidance for a number of recent community non-profit projects, including:

 Christopher High School Sports Complex

 The Don Christopher Family wanted to provide a home sports facility for football, track, soccer, field hockey, lacrosse and P.E. classes.
-The Family, along with Christopher Ranch, Pinnacle Bank, Black Bear Diner, Legacy Club donors and the community and school at large, made donations to the Gilroy Foundation, who worked with Gilroy Unified School District to complete this state-of-the-art Complex.
+The Family, along with Christopher Ranch, Pinnacle Bank, Black Bear Diner, Legacy Club donors and the community and school at large, made donations to Gilroy Foundation, who worked with Gilroy Unified School District to complete this state-of-the-art Complex.

 Gilroy Center for the Arts